Posted on 1 Comment

 Don’t leave them hungry

 Guests just hate it when they are famished by the time food arrives.
-Neither is it fun when there are few items on the menu that suit certain guests, due to dietary or other restrictions.
+Neither is it fun when few items on the menu suit certain guests, due to dietary or other restrictions.
 Make sure your caterers deliver on time, and the food service is efficient.
 Also include a wide range of items on your menu so there is something to please every taste.
 While planning your menu, think of diverse options that suit vegetarians, vegans, people with allergies and food restrictions due to health conditions.
 When there is a variety of food to choose from, your guests will be excited to enjoy it and look forward to the entire experience.

 Indulge them in an open bar